 The Model calibration functionality invokes the Solver dialog box and initializes its parameters with the given model in the worksheet.
 To use this function, select the cell in your model that defines the model and its order (e.g. "GARCH(1,1)").

-Locate the calibration icon or men (in Excel 2003), and click on it.
+Locate the calibration icon, and click on it.

 - The Solver Add-in should be installed on your system.
 To check, go to Excel's Add-ins manager and look for "Solver".

-- If the Solver is installed but deactivated, the calibration functionality will enable it.
+- If the Solver is installed but deactivated, the calibration function will enable it.

 - The first cell in the mode is the one that describes the model and its order, e.g. the cell should read "ARMA(p,q)" or "GARCH(p,q)".

 - The calibration function assumes a model layout similar to the layout generated by ARMA/GARCH modeling.
 In particular:

 - The LLF function should be in the 2nd row down and the 4th column to the right of the selected cell